-DATE: October 9, 2020
+DATE: November 4, 2020

-TO: Tideflats Advisory Group
+TO: Tideflats Steering Committee

 FROM: Marcia Wagoner, Public Outreach Lead

 cc: Tideflats Project Management Team

-RE: Agenda Items No. 2 Public Engagement Plan and No. 3 Public Meetings Approach
+RE: Agenda Item C-2: Discussion Items Public Kickoff and Visioning Sessions Approach

 The Public Engagement Plan for the Tacoma Tideflats Subarea Plan and EIS was developed by the consultant team with guidance from the Project Management Team (PM Team), the Tideflats Advisory Group (TAG) and the Planning Commission.
-It was presented to the Steering Committee at their July 9th meeting where it was approved without modification.
+The Steering Committee previously reviewed and approved the Public Engagement Plan at their July 9th meeting where it was approved.
 The approval was a required step specified in the Work Plan.